The telecoms regulator, Ofcom, says fibre is available to 94% of premises, yet only 45% of us have signed up to superfast services.

 But in some areas standard broadband speeds will be far lower than this, meaning your connection will struggle if you want to stream or use more than one device at a time.
 If you're in this boat, an upgrade is worth considering.

 20% of respondents also said they don't think it will make much difference to the quality of their service.
 Although 'quality' is subjective, fibre connections are more reliable than ADSL ones, as well as being faster.

 Despite fibre being available to the vast majority of premises in the UK, more than a quarter of those who responded to our survey told us they weren't sure it was available where they live.
 While you may struggle to get a fibre connection if you live in a rural area, most people in cities and towns will be able to upgrade.

-8% also said they didn’t think their current provider offers fibre, which is also unlikely to be the case.
-Several providers – for example, Virgin Media and Vodafone – only offer superfast broadband, but none of the major providers limit their services to slower ADSL broadband.
+8% also said they didn't think their current provider offers fibre, which is also unlikely to be the case.
+Several providers - for example, and - only offer superfast broadband, but none of the major providers limit their services to slower ADSL broadband.

 One in five of those we surveyed told us that they believe fibre is too expensive, causing them not to switch.

 But we've consistently found that it's possible to pay less for fibre than for standard broadband, particularly if you're no longer within your minimum contract period.
 Customers typically move from a cheaper introductory deal on to a pricier standard tariff once their contract period ends.
 If you've been with your provider for more than 12 months, there's a chance you're paying this higher price.